- Hardware & Software Requirements

 /var/opt/axigen— data files

-The root user password is set by default to a standard value.
+The root user password is set by default to a standard value and will be displayed before each local login.

 Considerations about the Axigen virtual appliance